Read code

 Read codes are a clinical terminology system that was in widespread use in General Practice in the United Kingdom until around 2018, when NHS England switched to using SNOMED CT.
-Read codes are still in use in Scotland and in England were permitted for use in NHS secondary care settings, such as dentistry and mental health care until 31 March 2020.
+Read codes in Scotland and in England were permitted for use in NHS secondary care settings, such as dentistry and mental health care until 31 March 2020.
 Read codes support detailed clinical encoding of multiple patient phenomena including: occupation; social circumstances; ethnicity and religion; clinical signs, symptoms and observations; laboratory tests and results; diagnoses; diagnostic, therapeutic or surgical procedures performed; and a variety of administrative items (e.g. whether a screening recall has been sent and by what communication modality, or whether an item of service fee has been claimed).
 It therefore includes but goes significantly beyond the expressivity of a diagnosis coding system.

 History

 Since its origins in the 1980s, the system has evolved through three major technical design changes and significantly expanded its content.